anu-prog/gamma/readme.md

 It then further simplifies this list to remove any repetitions or redundancies resulting from the symmetry of gamma.
 The end result is a list of the final constraints, in a format that is suitable for exporting to Matlab.

+The Matlab files in this repo then run the relevant SDP for each self-test.